HODGE PODGE

 Virtually unknown French artist James Hodges shows he’s a top tier illustrator.

-Above are fifteen more covers from French artist James Hodges, who we’re still trying to learn details about.
+Above are fourteen more covers from French artist James Hodges, who we’re still trying to learn details about.
 Was he actually French, with a name like James?
 That much seems certain.
 Was he a genius?
 Clearly.
 We’ll keep digging until we know all there is to know.

 Update: On the other hand, he could be less of a genius than we thought